 No one knows whether Anthony really wrote such a will.
 Even if he wrote the will, why did he leave it in a Roman temple?
 But, every member of the Senate was angered by Antony’s will.
 The Senate ordered the concerned authorities to hang copies of that will in market areas and in walls of important palaces and buildings.
 The Senate also dismissed General Antony from the Roman army.

-This is called the clash of civilisation.
+This is called the clash of civilisations.
 On that day, the Roman people ignored the fact that Cleopatra was a member of the Ptolemaic dynasty, a Greek family of Macedonian origin that ruled Egypt after Alexander the Great’s death during the Hellenistic period.

-To them, only Romans were civilised and the rest of the world was uncivilised.
+To them, only the Romans were civilised and the rest of the world was uncivilised.
 In ancient Egypt, marriage between brothers and sisters was acceptable and they were allowed to rule the state.
 In ancient Egypt, women used to enjoy the equal rights as men under the law.
 On the contrary, the Roman civilisation was very much patriarchal.

 The Roman society thought that Antony destroyed himself in Egypt.
 He forgot how to rule the state after spending time with Cleopatra and alcohol.
 Rome had no idea that Cleopatra was an efficient ruler.
 Romans wanted to believe that Cleopatra destroyed Antony’s “Roman” character and Octavius “tactfully” encouraged them to believe so.
 Octavius knew how to prepare fake news.